theScottyJam/moat-maker/DEVELOPING_HERE.md

 # Publishing to NPM

 The workflow for publishing will generally go as follows:
+* Run `nvm use` to make sure you're on the correct version of Node.
 * Run `npm run prepublishOnly` to make sure everything will be able to publish without issue.
 * Update the version number in package.json.
 * Add information about this release to releaseNotes.md.